Time-Dependent Dephasing and Quantum Transport: Conclusions

-As a final remark, one can also investigate the so-called ``maximally non-Markovian evolution'' \cite{Budini}, to find that different degrees of non-Markovianity in that model do not change the efficiency of quantum transport.
-This indicates that the generalization of non-Markovian dephasing-assisted transport, beyond the models studied here, is not straightforward, and certainly deserves to be further investigated.
-We hope our work will serve as a motivation for further advances related to this interesting problem. \\ \\ \textit{Acknowledgements} -- S.V.M. acknowledges support from the Brazilian agency CAPES.
-B. M. and F. L. S. acknowledge partial support from the Brazilian National Institute of Science and Technology of Quantum Information (CNPq-INCT-IQ 465469/2014-0) and CAPES/PrInt Process No. 88881.310346/2018-01.
+As a final remark, one can also investigate the so-called ``maximally non-Markovian evolution'' \cite{Budini}, to~find that different degrees of non-Markovianity in that model do not change the efficiency of quantum transport.
+This indicates that the generalization of non-Markovian dephasing-assisted transport, beyond~the models studied here, is not straightforward, and~certainly deserves to be further investigated.
+We hope that our work will serve as a motivation for further advances related to this interesting~problem. \\ \\ \textit{Acknowledgements} -- S.V.M. acknowledges support from the Brazilian agency CAPES.
+S.V.M. acknowledges support from the Brazilian agency CAPES and the Knut and Alice Walenberg Foundation (KAW) (project 2016.0089).
+B.M. and F.L.S. acknowledge partial support from the Brazilian National Institute of Science and Technology of Quantum Information (CNPq-INCT-IQ 465469/2014-0) and CAPES/PrInt Process No. 88881.310346/2018-01.
 F.L.S. also acknowledges partial support from CNPq (Grant No. 305723/2020-0).